You are here

 U.S.-Honduras Trade Facts

-According to the Department of Commerce, U.S. exports of goods to Honduras supported an estimated 27 thousand jobs in 2014 (latest data available).
+According to the Department of Commerce, U.S. exports of Goods and Services to Honduras supported an estimated 33 thousand jobs in 2015 (latest data available) (26 thousand supported by goods exports and 6 thousand supported by services exports).

-- U.S. foreign direct investment (FDI) in Honduras (stock) was $754 million in 2014 (latest data available), a 2.3% decrease from 2013.
-U.S. direct investment in Honduras is led by manufacturing, finance/insurance, and wholesale trade.
+U.S. foreign direct investment (FDI) in Honduras (stock) was $1.4 billion in 2017, a 9.5% increase from 2016.
+U.S. direct investment in Honduras is led by manufacturing, wholesale trade, and wholesale trade.

-- No data on Honduras's FDI in the U.S. are available.
+No data on Honduras's FDI in the U.S. are available.
+There is no information on the distribution of Honduras FDI in the U.S.